Cycle tour and cycle path in Münsterland - pure nature

 Vardingholter Venn-Entenschlatt

 After visiting these beautiful buildings, one of the two longest sections of this tour follows.
 From the parish church out of Rhede and through the Münsterland farming communities towards Burlo.
-Here you have the opportunity to take a relaxing break at Gasthof Café Kamps.
-With its large beer garden, children's playground, quiet location and charging station for e-bikes, it is a worthwhile stop on your tour.
-Treat yourself to a drink, enjoy the idyllic atmosphere and ride on refreshed.
+Here you have the opportunity to take a relaxing break at the Gasthof Café Kamps.
+With its large beer garden, children's playground, quiet location and a charging station for e-bikes, it is a worthwhile stop on your tour.
+Treat yourself to a drink, enjoy the idyllic atmosphere and continue your ride feeling refreshed.

-Afterwards, you will pass the Burlo Vardingholter Venn-Entenschlatt - a raised bog nature reserve that dates back some 4,000 years.
-The Venn provides a refuge for bird species such as the teal, nightjar and woodcock.
+You then pass the Burlo Vardingholter Venn-Entenschlatt - a raised bog nature reserve that was created around 4,000 years ago.
+The fen provides a refuge for bird species such as teal, nightjar and woodcock.
 Therefore, please behave considerately in nature.
-As soon as you reach Burlo, you can take a short break at the next stop...
+As soon as you reach Burlo, you can take a short break at the next stop ...

 Mariengarden Monastery Mariengarden Monastery